Rogers Corporation (ROG)

 Cash ratio = (Cash and cash equivalents + Short-term investments) ÷ Total current liabilities

-The cash ratio of Rogers Corp. has shown a relatively consistent trend over the past eight quarters, ranging from 1.54 to 2.08.
-The cash ratio measures a company's ability to cover its short-term liabilities with cash and cash equivalents.
+The cash ratio of Rogers Corporation has shown a decreasing trend from March 31, 2020, where it was 3.17, to December 31, 2024, where it stood at 1.29.
+The cash ratio measures a company's ability to pay off its current liabilities with its available cash and cash equivalents.